berlinplan/berlinplan.github.io/readme.md

 An ownerless, non-beneficial group free from hierarchies and sociopathic behavior can brainstorm developement strategies for an ownerless voting app.

-## You may send an Email if you think so:
+## You may send an Email if you think

+If you also think that Bill Gates or Google will not develop such a platform but we will then please send us an email

 Email: theberlinplan@gmail.com

 > At 150 volunteers, participation instructions will be emailed.
 Your input on choosing the initial group platform (e.g., WhatsApp, Telegram) is valued.